w3f/polkadot-wiki/docs/learn-identity.md

 The image above reveals there are two registrars on Kusama:

-- Registrar 0, FcxNWVy5RESDsErjwyZmPCW6Z8Y3fbfLzmou34YZTrbcraL charges 0.04 KSM per judgement
+- Registrar #0, `FcxNWVy5RESDsErjwyZmPCW6Z8Y3fbfLzmou34YZTrbcraL` charges 0.04 KSM per judgement
-- Registrar 1, Fom9M5W6Kck1hNAiE2mDcZ67auUCiNTzLBUdQy4QnxHSxdn charges 5 KSM per judgement
+- Registrar #1, `Fom9M5W6Kck1hNAiE2mDcZ67auUCiNTzLBUdQy4QnxHSxdn` charges 1 KSM per judgement

+> **Note** Registrar fees may change at anytime so you should get the correct values on chain to be sure.

 To find out how to contact the registrar after the application for judgement or to learn who they are, we can check their identity by adding them to our Address Book.
 Their identity will be